7 minute read

 Currently, many Training teams use anywhere from 9-12 different software systems to manage and deliver their training.
 These complex tech stacks are like old electrical networks – disconnected, redundant, and inefficient.
 They make data difficult to access, which makes data-driven insights and decision-making almost impossible.

-Centralizing your learning tech around a training operations platform can greatly improve efficiency.
+Centralizing your learning tech around a training management system can greatly improve efficiency.
 Administrate’s platform was designed from the ground up to integrate with other systems and streamline your operations.
 In the same way a power grid coordinates generators, it can coordinate your learning technology.
 The result is less wasted resources and more potential for high-ROI training initiatives.

 Let’s take a closer look at how a long-term infrastructure approach can help justify the training budget.